If two 12 volt 7 amp batteries are wired in series, what is the resulting voltage and amperage?

 Prepare for the Utah Burglar Alarm Qualifying Agent Test.
 Study with flashcards and multiple choice questions, each with hints and explanations.
 Get exam ready!

-When two batteries are wired in series, the voltage adds up while the current (amperage) remains the same.
-In this scenario, each battery is rated for 12 volts and 7 amps.
-Therefore, when these two batteries are connected in series, their voltages combine:
+When two batteries are connected in series, the total voltage is the sum of the voltages of each battery, while the current (amperage) remains the same as that of a single battery.
+In this case, each battery is rated at 12 volts and 7 amps.

 Subscribe